CSI-Rafael-Munoz/CSI-Python-2021/Modules/Module1/Module1.md

 What is the difference between a pull, and an upstream pull?

- - Answer: A pull is where u take the remote github and
+ - Answer: A pull is where u take the remote github and take it to your desktop and a upstream pull is when your taking things from the remote ropository into your repository.

 What part of these instructions was unclear or incomplete?

- - Answer:
+ - Answer: What exactly a pull and pull upstream was.

 Type down any class notes below this sentence: